Posts Tagged ‘woods’

 By Cameron McKirdy

-Survival Bros combs The Woods, and identifies King Bolete, or Porcini Mushrooms in Oregon!
+Survival Bros combs The Woods, and identifies a King Bolete, or Porcini Mushrooms in Oregon!
 Hunted in the Clatsop County forest near the Pacific Ocean.
-Cameron foraged, dried, and ate them for a meal off the land.
+I foraged, dried, and ate them for a meal off the land.
 Dried fungi will last a very long time in your kit.
-Please share this Survival Bros video, and SUBSCRIBE on YouTube.
-Many more Adventures coming Summer 2019…
+Many more Adventures coming…

 #pnw #fungi #mushrooms #oregon #cam